hnguyen094/hnguyen094.github.io/Storage/TCTFY/source.txt

 [Items/Instance objects]
 The description of a thing is usually "[The noun] looks just the way you remembered it.".
 A bed is a thing in Bedroom.
 It is an enterable supporter and fixed in place.
-The description is "Tidy and perfect; you probably could sink into it."[Verb: sinking into] [TODO: change fake doors to real doors]
+The description is "Tidy and perfect; you probably could sink into it. [if introspection counter is 5]A good place to end, you think."[Verb: sinking into] [TODO: change fake doors to real doors]
 The bedroom window is a window in Bedroom.
 [Enables photoframe] The living room window is a window in Living Room.
 [Enables photoframe] The armchair is a thing in the Living Room.
 The armchair is an enterable supporter and fixed in place.
 The description is "It's a perfect replica of the same one your grandfather owned.
 It even smells of old cigarette smoke."